 In a small bowl, soak raisins in hot water for 5 minutes, drain and set aside.

-Mix flour, sugar, salt, and baking powder together in a bowl till they are well combined.
+Mix flour, sugar, salt, and baking powder together in a bowl until they are well combined.

-Rub in margarine till the mixture resembles breadcrumbs.
+Rub in margarine until the mixture resembles breadcrumbs.

-Add milk and mix till just combined, do not overmix or the tea buns will be tough.
+Add milk and mix until just combined, do not overmix or the tea buns will be tough.

 Add the raisins, stir till evenly distributed.